 - A customer shall not allow potable water to irrigate outdoor landscapes in a manner that causes runoff, such that, water flows onto adjacent property, non-irrigated areas, private and public walkways, roadways, parking lots, or structures.

-- Customers shall repair or stop all water leaks upon discovery or within seventy-two hours of notification by the City of San Diego.
+- Customers shall repair or stop all water leaks upon discovery or within 72 hours of notification by the City of San Diego.

 - Customers shall not wash down sidewalks, driveways, parking areas, tennis courts, or other paved areas without using a power washer or a hose with a shutoff nozzle.
 Washing any paved areas is only allowed to alleviate immediate safety or sanitation hazards.
 Water shall be collected and prevented from leaving the property and entering the municipal separate storm sewer system.

 - Customers shall not overfill swimming pools and spas.

 - Customers shall not use non-recirculating potable water in ornamental fountains or cascading fountains.

 - Customers shall not use a hose that dispenses potable water to wash a motor vehicle, except where the hose is fitted with a shut-off nozzle or device attached to it that causes it to cease dispensing water immediately when not in use.